Terrorizer: Early history (1985–1988)

-Having attained a stable line-up, Terrorizer began playing around the Los Angeles area, performing their first show at the Hoover Recreation Centre on March 21, 1987.
-The band released four rehearsal/demo tapes during 1987 that were circulated throughout the underground tape-trading scene.
-Terrorizer were limited to performing in small venues or at backyard parties for most of their initial existence, and struggled to attract record label interest due to the speed and intensity of their music, which made them unappealing to both the heavy metal and punk rock audiences of the Los Angeles area.
-In the summer of 1988, with both interest in and activity within Terrorizer waning, Sandoval was presented with the opportunity to join the Florida-based death metal band Morbid Angel by the band's bassist, David Vincent.
-He would subsequently announce to the other members of Terrorizer during a band rehearsal with new bassist Carlos Reveles (who Garcia had played with back in Majesty) that he was leaving to join Morbid Angel, resulting in their disbandment.
-Garcia recalled of Sandoval's departure: "At the time I thought we [Terrorizer] were just about ready to do an album.
+Terrorizer began playing around Los Angeles, performing their first show at the Hoover Recreation Centre on March 21, 1987.
+The band released four rehearsal/demo tapes during 1987 that circulated throughout the underground tape-trading scene.
+Terrorizer performed in small venues or at backyard parties for most of their initial existence, and struggled to attract record label interest due to the speed and intensity of their music, which made them unappealing to the heavy metal and punk rock audiences of the Los Angeles area.
+In the summer of 1988, with interest in and activity within Terrorizer waning, Sandoval joined Florida-based death metal band Morbid Angel at the behest of the band's bassist, David Vincent.
+He informed the other members of Terrorizer during a band rehearsal with new bassist Carlos Reveles (who Garcia had played with in Majesty) that he was joining Morbid Angel, resulting in their disbandment.
+Garcia recalled of Sandoval's departure, "At the time I thought we [Terrorizer] were just about ready to do an album.
 Then one day out of the blue at a practice, Pete just busted out saying that he was leaving the band and that he was moving out of state.
 And that was pretty much it for us then.
 It was like we never had a chance."